Jwan622/teachable_challenge_gem/README.md

   "Logged in as user: valid_email1@example.com with token: -y9s9TyMHdWmniBLfE8i"
   ```

+  (This doesn't actually truly authenticate with the API... it really just sets the class variables user_email and user_token so that they can be sent along with the API requests in query parameters.)
 Behind the scenes, that sets the class variables called user_email and user_token to the email and user_token that are shown in the string.
 All you need to provide to the authenticate convenience method are your already registered and valid email and password.
 That's it!

 ## Making queries to the Teachable API